Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Conclusions

 First, it was striking how all of the techniques we reviewed achieved strong performance in most of the tasks we reviewed, on small labelling budgets.
 In most cases, a few hundred data points were enough to achieve a Macro F1 score of above 0.7.
 It should be noted however that the conventional baseline we addressed also performed well for many tasks on similar labelling budgets, provided the data were balanced (though we should emphasise that unbalanced data scenarios are very common in automatic content analysis).

 Second, perhaps most of all, it was striking how zero-shot prompt engineering performed well across all of the tasks we reviewed, comfortably outperforming any of the other methods on the movie review task and offering equivalent performance on the abuse classification task.
+However, even if their performances are high, over-predictions and thus systematic biases can also be present.
+An analysis of these elements are needed no matter the technique used to avoid arriving at incorrect conclusions.
 Considering these techniques require no labelled training data (though still require test data) and are very easy to implement, they appear to offer a very promising and flexible solution to automatic content analysis in the future.
-Their performance on a wider variety of social science concepts needs to be tested; and it should also be borne in mind that there is a financial cost to using them (though not one that will be significant unless millions of lengthy text documents are being labelled).
-Furthermore, larger models than the current generation of LLMs are already in development, and it is reasonable to expect both performance gains and price decreases as they emerge (in all of our experiments, the increase in size from GPT-3 to GPT-4 corresponded with an increase in performance).
+Their performance and biases on a wider variety of social science concepts need to be tested; and it should also be borne in mind that there is a financial cost to using them (though not one that will be significant unless millions of lengthy text documents are being labelled).
+Furthermore, larger models than the current generation of LLMs are already in development, and it is reasonable to expect both performance gains and price decreases as they emerge (in all of our experiments, the increase in size from GPT-3 to GPT-4 corresponded with an increase in performance and a decrease in over-prediction).
 As this next generation emerges, it may be that other methods of automatic content analysis will start to become redundant, though this proposition would need to be rigorously tested.
+This proposition would be of particular interest as open- and closed-source LLMs can present serious biases that could skew their uses \citep{spirlingWhy2023, ashwin_using_2023}.